mehtajinesh/langfair/paper/paper.md

 # Generation of Evaluation Datasets
-The `langfair.generator` module offers two classes, `ResponseGenerator` and `CounterfactualGenerator`, which aim to enable user-friendly construction of evaluation datasets for text generation use cases.
+The `langfair.generator` module offers two classes, `ResponseGenerator` and `Counterfactual`-`Generator`, which aim to enable user-friendly construction of evaluation datasets for text generation use cases.

 ### `ResponseGenerator` class